iisgaurav/AuraXBot/README.md

 ```
 Get help regarding setting up

-your Äµråxßð† in our official
+your AuraXBot in our official

 support Group and get updates